aws-solutions-library-samples/eks-saas-gitops/README.md

 - Clean up IAM roles and policies
 - Remove all other infrastructure components created during deployment

-**TODO: update to live IG link when available comment out the steps above** Please refer to detailed guidance cleanup instructions in the detailed guidance [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/saas-eks-0307/compute/building-saas-applications-on-amazon-eks-using-gitops.html#uninstall-the-guidance)
+**TODO: update to live IG**
+Please refer to detailed guidance cleanup instructions in the detailed guidance [Implementation Guide]

 **Important:** The destruction process may take 15-20 minutes to complete.
 Ensure you have the necessary AWS permissions to delete all the resources that were created during the initial deployment.